-EXHIBITION CATALOG FOR THE CORNELL FINE ARTS MUSEUM 2012
+EXHIBITION CATALOG FOR THE CORNELL FINE ARTS MUSEUM by Martina Tanga PhD, 2012

 The work of New York-based artist Rinaldo Frattolillo cleverly plays with words and concepts based on both popular culture and the art world.
 His diverse artistic practice comes out of the legacy of 1960s Pop Art through his choice of common, everyday objects and motifs as the source of his humorous paintings, prints, and sculptures.